Tanishq NRI Bride’s Diary- Aditi Parmar (Seattle, USA), Smeet Gala (New York, USA) and Nadia Louzado (Raleigh, North Carolina)

 Since a good part of Umang’s family live in Mumbai, they chose the ‘City of big dreams’ to save on travel time.
 My family is spread out with my brothers living in Melbourne (Australia) and Chicago (US), and my parents in Orissa.
 We will be having our Sangeet and Wedding in Mumbai, followed by the Reception in Rourkela (Orissa).

-Ever since the wedding dates were finalized, I started looking for everything and anything that would aid in my wedding preps – from websites for stylish traditional outfits, jewelry, makeup artists, candid photographers to wedding cards, décor etc. I must say WeddingSutra has done an incredible job in helping us get these inputs and making it easy for to-be-brides like me who live abroad.
+Ever since the wedding dates were finalized, I started looking for everything and anything that would aid in my wedding preps – from websites for stylish traditional outfits, jewellery, makeup artists, candid photographers to wedding cards, décor etc. I must say WeddingSutra has done an incredible job in helping us get these inputs and making it easy for to-be-brides like me who live abroad.
 Some of the websites I visited for outfits were Indian Fabric Emporium, Jiva couture and Pernias popupshop.

 I will be in India two weeks before the wedding and I plan to visit stores both in Mumbai and Kolkata, for my Sangeet lehenga and Reception gown.
 I am a bit relaxed since my wedding saree (white and red panetar and a red chunari) has already been taken care of by my mother and mother-in-law!
 I would love to wear my mother’s choice for the wedding and I’ve given her complete control over getting the saree designed by a designer (Mita Shah) based out of Kolkata.
 The two stores in Mumbai which I am looking forward to visit are S&S in Bandra and Mamta Khatwani (Chembur-based designer).
 They are recommended by my cousins and I have heard good reviews about them.